 Flax egg is a mixture of flax seed meal and plain water.
 You can easily find flaxseed meal packaged at markets.
 On the other hand, if you want to make it yourself, use your coffee grinder and grind your flax seeds.
 It's that easy.

 With the right ratio of water and flaxseed meal, after waiting the mixture for 5-10 minutes, it is really surprising to see how it turns into a jelly like substance just like whisked egg whites.
 This is how flax egg acts like an egg in a cake batter and binds the ingredients.
 As a result, you end up with a nice fluffiness and a great nutty flavor.
-Just as in this zucchini bread without eggs.

 How To Make A Flax Egg